CAMPGROUND NAME: Backbone Rock

 The elevation is 1,780 ft.

-The latter is for walk-in tent campers.
-Interior roads for Loops A and B
+Interior roads for Loops A and B are narrow.
+The campground has a pleasant

-are narrow.
 Forest Rt.
-77offers several scenic views of the mountains.
+77 offers several scenic views of the mountains.
+An

 SEASONS